ArchaeoStat/ArchaeoPhases/README.md

 study of rhythms of the long term from the posterior distribution of a series of dates (tempo and activity plot).
-It also allows the estimation and visualization of time ranges from the posterior distribution of groups of dates (e.g. transition and hiatus between successive phases).
+It also allows the estimation and visualization of time ranges from the posterior distribution of groups of dates (e.g. duration, transition and hiatus between successive phases).

 To cite **ArchaeoPhases** in publications please use: